-One of the pivotal, defining moments in the life of an LGBT individual is coming out.
+One of the pivotal, defining moments in the life of a gay or bi individual is coming out.
 It is a universally shared experience that is almost, though not entirely, unique to our community—everyone has her own coming out process.
 Whatever the steps taken to get there, this process normally reaches its apex in a coming out moment (or most commonly, multiple moments) to family or loved ones.
 It is most often highly emotionally charged and nerve wracking, and the experience can be either cathartic or traumatic depending on its reception.

 In “South of Nowhere” (2005-2008) for example, Paula Carlin physically drags Ashley Davies out of the house after finding her in bed with her daughter Spencer.
 When Spencer asks, “Why can’t you just accept that this is who I am?”
 Her mother replies, “Because who you are is not acceptable!”
 Spencer’s father and one of her brothers support Spencer and Ashley’s relationship, but her other brother, mother, and grandmother are initially hostile.
 The fictional Carlin family’s divide in the mid-2000s, in addition to accurately representing how a family can have split reactions to a member’s coming out, was symbolic of American society’s ambivalence about homosexuality during the dawn of gay marriage.

 Fast forward over a decade to when Alex Danvers comes out to her sister on “Supergirl” (2015-).
 Kara Danvers apologizes “For not creating an environment where you felt that you could talk about this with me… I know that this is not the same at all, but I do know how it feels to keep a part of yourself shut off, to keep it inside.
 And I know how lonely that can make you feel.”
 Not only is Kara 100% on board, but Alex’s mother Eliza and coworkers, too, are supportive.